EdgeHTML

-EdgeHTML is a proprietary browser engine from Microsoft that was formerly used in Microsoft Edge, which debuted in 2015 as part of Windows 10.
+EdgeHTML is a proprietary browser engine from Microsoft that was used in Microsoft Edge Legacy, which debuted in 2015 as part of Windows 10.

 EdgeHTML is a fork of the MSHTML (Trident) engine of Internet Explorer.
-It is designed as a software component that enables developers to easily add web browsing functionality to other apps.
+It is designed as a software component that enables developers easily to add web browsing functionality to other apps.

 In 2018, Microsoft began rebuilding Edge as a Chromium-based browser, which meant that EdgeHTML would no longer be used in the Edge browser.
 This transition was completed in April 2021.
-Past this date, EdgeHTML does, however, continue to be supported and widely used in Universal Windows Platform apps.
+Past this date, EdgeHTML does, however, continue to be supported and used in Universal Windows Platform apps.

 History

 Microsoft first introduced the EdgeHTML rendering engine as part of Internet Explorer 11 in the Windows Technical Preview build 9879 on November 12, 2014.
 Microsoft planned to use EdgeHTML both in Internet Explorer and Project Spartan; in Internet Explorer it would exist alongside the Trident 7 engine from Internet Explorer 11, the latter being used for compatibility purposes.
-However, Microsoft decided to ship Internet Explorer 11 in Windows 10 as it was in Windows 8.1, leaving EdgeHTML only for the then new Edge browser.
+However, Microsoft decided to ship Internet Explorer 11 in Windows 10 as it was in Windows 8.1, leaving EdgeHTML only for the then new Edge [Legacy] browser.
 EdgeHTML was also added to Windows 10 Mobile and the second Windows Server 2016 Technical Preview.
-It was officially released on July 29, 2015 as part of Windows 10.
+It was officially released on July 29, 2015, as part of Windows 10.

 Unlike Trident, EdgeHTML does not support ActiveX.
 It also drops support for the X-UA-Compatible header, used by Trident to determine in which version it had to render a certain page.
 Microsoft also dropped the usage of Compatibility View-lists.
 Edge will recognize if a page requires any of the removed technologies to run properly and suggest to the user to open the page in Internet Explorer instead.
 Another change was spoofing the user agent string, which claims to be Chrome and Safari, while also mentioning KHTML and Gecko, so that web servers that use user agent sniffing send Edge users the full versions of web pages instead of reduced-functionality pages.

 EdgeHTML's rendering was meant to be fully compatible with the rendering of the Blink and WebKit layout engines, used by Google Chrome and Safari, respectively.
 At the time, Microsoft stated that "any Edge-WebKit differences are bugs that we’re interested in fixing."